aredotna/building/_posts/2018-11-06-mindful-internet.markdown

   <img src="https://pbs.twimg.com/media/Dq2dWxdXgAAVmay.jpg" />
 </figure>

-We recently printed a book in collaboration with The Creative Independent, called *How do you use the internet mindfully?* It collects a series of essays by artists.
+We recently printed a book in collaboration with The Creative Independent, called *How do you use the internet mindfully?* It collects a [series of essays](https://thecreativeindependent.com/notes/arena-tci-how-do-you-use-the-internet-mindfully/) by artists grappling with the web as both a creative medium and an engine of information overload.
 You can [download it here](https://thecreativeindependent.com/library/how-do-you-use-the-internet-mindfully/) for free and enjoy it offline.
 Below is our introduction.

 ---